mmxw/dietlogue/README.md

     def __str__(self):
         return self.name
 ```

-The log models is relatively simple having just food id, portion, owner and date.
-Originally instead of date we have put automatic created_at field, but then we thought that user should have an option to choose the date to fill details for previous days.
+**Log Model**: The log models is relatively simple having just food id, portion, owner and date.
+Originally instead of date we have put automatic created_at field, but then we thought that user should have an option to choose the date in order to back-date missing logs.

 ```Python
 class Log(models.Model):